Pushing the boundaries of 3D modeling to aid safe and successful practice procedures

 The challenge at hand for the surgeon was a complex corrective procedure on a 20-year-old male patient afflicted with a extreme underbite.
 This intricate intervention necessitated the meticulous removal and repositioning of segments of the patient's jawbone relative to the skull, demanding not only millimeter-level precision but also unwavering confidence in the proposed plan.

-Inspired by another innovative Axial3D model, the surgeon reached out to Axial3D to create an anatomical model that included a moving jawbone which could be attached magnetically; a technique that gave him an incredibly realistic understanding of the underbite.
-He then carried out a practice procedure on the model, making the exact cuts he planned to make in the patient's actual bone.
+Inspired by another innovative Axial3D model, the surgeon sought Axial3D's collaboration to create a patient-specific anatomical model featuring a movable jawbone, attached by magnets.
+This approach granted the surgeon an extraordinarily realistic portrayal of the underbite, enabling him to execute a simulated procedure on the model, replicating the precise incisions intended for the patient's actual bone.
 This unique foresight gave him advanced knowledge of when he would cut into a hollow or through the patient’s bone and confirmed his plan was indeed the right one.